-Retreaver is designed around call data, and in Retreaver call data is presented as tags.
+Retreaver is designed around gathering and processing call data, and in Retreaver call data is presented as tags.

 Reporting in Retreaver includes all call tags that have been associated with a call, and to view the tags simply open the Call Log, drill down on the call_uuid for an individual call, or export a call report including Tags as a column.

-Retreaver provides commonly used tags out of the box but also give you the freedom of creating your own tags allowing for more control and customization over your routing efforts.
+Retreaver provides commonly used tags out of the box but also give you the freedom of creating your own tags allowing for flexible control and customization over your call tracking efforts.
 Tags have a wide variety of properties that are covered in our guide on Tag Types and Operators.

-Tags may be added to a call before, during and after a call.
-Ways to tag a call with data are:
+Tags may be added to a call at any time during an engagement cycle, either before, during or after a call.

-The simplest way to add data to a call is to tag the number that is being called.
-Calls that go through the number will inherit all tags on the number.
-When you add or edit a static number, open the Tag Wizard and add Tags.
+The simplest way to add data to a call is to tag a number that will process calls.
+Calls that go through the number will then inherit all tags on the number.
+When you add or edit a static number on your campaign, open the Tag Wizard and add Tags.

 Typically numbers are tagged directly for offline source tracking or A/B testing of campaigns in offline or dedicated channels.
 For example use one number tagged with